 At the marine site, the research is focussed on assessing the efficacy of the newly formed Akumal marine protected area on the abundance and health of seagrasses and the impact of snorkel tours on the abundance, health and behaviour of sea turtles.
 Research also aims to monitor the combined impacts of water quality and turtle grazing on the abundance and health of the seagrass ecosystem.
 In addition, the new protected area provides the opportunity for recovery of the coral reefs, but as natural coral recovery rates are so slow, coral reef restoration projects are extremely important.
 Assisted fertilisation of coral gametes is used by restoration managers to improve genetic diversity before corals are grown and transplanted to nurseries as coral recruits.
 Corals spawn only once or twice per year at full moons during the summer and in Akumal and Puerto Morelos these gametes are collected ready for fertilization in the laboratory at UNAM university.
 Operation Wallacea is assisting this long-term research project in Akumal by mapping the distribution of healthy colonies of hard coral species.

 In Mexico it is hot and humid.
 Temperatures rarely drop below mid 20s even at night.
 It is unlikely to rain much, but you do get occasional heavy showers during the season.

 Fitness level required

-Medium in the forest, low on the marine site.
-There are some reasonably long walks through the forest, terrain varies by camp with some being almost completely flat and others more undulating.
-On the marine site lower levels of fitness are required (although you will likely be very tired at the end of the day after the in-water sessions).
+Medium in the forest, there are some reasonably long walks through the forest, terrain varies by camp with some being almost completely flat and others more undulating.